Tonsillitis in Babies

 There are several ways that will help you fight a tonsillitis infection, be it bacterial or viral.
 Try these remedies to help your infant suffering from a tonsillitis infection:

 Tonsillitis results in dehydration as babies find it difficult to swallow and thus refuse to eat.
 Make sure your young one drinks plenty of water and stays hydrated throughout the day.
 You can give her cold drinks or ice props to soothe the throat and even mix water and honey to make a throat tonic.
 Don’t give honey to your infant if she is less than 1 year.

 2. Warm Compress

-Warm compress around the neck or throat soothes the pain and provides relief to an extent.
-You can use a warm water-bottle for the same.
+A warm compress around the neck or throat soothes the pain and provides relief to an extent.
+You can use a warm water bottle for the same.

-If your child is between 3-6 months old, you may give her acetaminophen and ibuprofen to prevent the development of tonsillitis.
+If your child is between 3-6 months old, you may give her acetaminophen to control his fever.
 For babies under 3 months, it is recommended to consult a doctor before putting them on any medications.
 Aspirin is not recommended because it is associated with ‘Reye’s Syndrome,’ a severe medical illness that’s rare.

 4. Say ‘No’ to Smoking and Tobacco